stark1tty/SedMob/docs/csv-export.md

 # CSV Export

-SedMob can export any profile to CSV format, designed for compatibility with [SedLog](https://sedlog.rhul.ac.uk/) desktop software for graphical log visualization.
+Gneisswork can export any profile to CSV format, designed for compatibility with [SedLog](https://sedlog.rhul.ac.uk/) desktop software for graphical log visualization.

 ## Export URL